MigueMartelo/miguemartelo/README.md

 ### Hi there 👋 I'm Migue Martelo!

 I am from Cartagena - Colombia, I am a Systems Engineer.
-I've been focusing on front end for a little over five years, specifically JavaScript and React.
+I've been focusing on the frontend for a little over five years, specifically JavaScript, Typescript and ReactJS.

 - 🔭 I’m currently working at @appgate
 - 🌱 I’m currently learning NodeJs, Nest